 Turkeys aside, the first product to make it across the Atlantic ocean chronologically was sweetcorn.
 Cristoforo Colombo himself was said to have carried a handful of seeds in his pockets when he travelled back to Europe in 1493.
 About 40 years later, sweetcorn (called mais in Italy) was already one of the main coltures of Veneto, South Lombardia and, more in general, of the Po’s fertile plains, from where it reached the South.

 Sweetcorn’s, as well as American beans’ cultures, were used when soil needed to “rest” in between others and helped to ameliorate its fertility.
 They both required little to grow and could be produced in large quantities, greatly helping to reduce the fear and incidence of famine in Europe.
 Interestingly enough, however, their diffusion halted after the first years of popularity: Europeans were reluctant to fully embrace the new products, and only in the 17th century both sweetcorn and beans finally entered at full speed the kitchens of Italy and Europe.

 The same happened with another famous import from the Americas: the potato.
 Studied as a curiosity for years by botanists, it was adopted straight away in Spain and Italy, but it would become a staple of European cuisine only in the 1600s.

-The story of Italian cuisine and its most amazing dishes still has secrets to be discovered.
+The Italian Renaissance cuisine and the history of Italian cuisine in the late Middle Ages and the Renaissance, and its most amazing dishes still have secrets to be discovered.
 In the third part of our tale, we’ll get closer to our times and will find out more about the most prestigious traditional Italian gastronomic publications, as well as take a look at the culinary events that characterized the 20th century.